derb12/pybaselines/docs/algorithms/whittaker.rst

 and penalized least squares (like :meth:`~.Baseline.penalized_poly`).

-A great introduction to Whittaker smoothing is Paul Eilers's `A Perfect Smoother paper <https://doi.org/10.1021/ac034173t>`_.
+A great introduction to Whittaker smoothing is Paul Eilers's `A Perfect Smoother paper <https://doi.org/10.1021/ac034173t>`_ (note that Whittaker smoothing is often also called Whittaker-Henderson smoothing).
 The general idea behind Whittaker smoothing algorithms is to make the baseline match the measured data as well as it can while also penalizing the roughness of the baseline.
 The resulting general function that is minimized to determine the baseline is then